bexruzdiv/k8s-bootstrap/README.md

 ## Cilium
 #### Required of you!
+ - If you are using `AWX!` follow the steps below [AWX settings](https://github.com/bexruzdiv/k8s-bootstrap/blob/main/README.md#awx-settings).!
+This is for connecting to kubernetes.
  - Install `Helm`
  - Disable other CNI in kubernetes
  - Set domain name to Loadbalancer for `Hubble UI`